CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 When you configure MailerQ to listen to one or more SMTP ports, and you also require incoming connections to authenticate, you might receive messages over unauthenticated connections.
-These messages are rejected and will not end up in the "inbox" queue.
+These messages are rejected and do not end up in the "inbox" queue.
 However, for debugging and/or security reasons you might still want to find out who is flooding your SMTP server.
 By assigning a value to "rabbitmq-refused", you instruct MailerQ to send rejected messages to a special queue where you can inspect these